nasa/osal/docs/OSAL-Configuration-Guide.md

 -   Configure the build directory for an OSAL application

--   Configure a OSAL Application
+-   Configure an OSAL Application

 -   Build the OSAL Application